UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Schedule Analysis

-- The Huskies' best win this season came in an 86-79 victory over the No. 3 Iowa Hawkeyes on November 27.
+- In their best win of the season, the Huskies beat the No. 3 Iowa Hawkeyes, 86-79, on November 27.

-- The Huskies have 15 wins against Quadrant 1 teams, the most in Division 1.

-- The Huskies have tied for the 44th-most Quadrant 3 victories in the nation (seven).
+- The Huskies have tied for the 44th-most Quadrant 3 wins in the country (seven).

 UConn 2022-23 Best Wins